 Play on the Beach

 The beaches in Costa Rica are pristine and beautiful.
-Here you can enjoy taking out boogie boards or trying a surf lesson.
-Or, take out a sea kayak.
+Here you can enjoy taking out boogie boards.
 Just splash in the waves.
 Or, relax under an umbrella as the kids build sand castles.

-Is it Safe to Travel to Costa Rica?
+Did We Feel Safe Traveling to Costa Rica?

 We never felt unsafe in Costa Rica, other than perhaps driving our rental car at night on curvy roads in the pouring rain.
 There is petty crime.
 Just do your best not to be flashy and leave valuables in your hotel safe.